Arts & Music

 A good school can make all the difference to a child from a missionary family.
-WEC’s schools – Bourofaye Christian School in Senegal (founded by WEC in the 1980s) and Sejong Global School in South Korea – were established to meet the needs of missionary kids.
-With parents serving as missionaries, these two schools are safe places for the students to live and learn.
-They also create a vital sense of belonging and community.
-Schools like these benefit the parents too, giving them the freedom and peace of mind they need to dedicate themselves fully to their ministry.
+WEC’s schools – Bourofaye Christian School in Senegal (founded by WEC in the 1980s) was established to meet the needs of missionary kids.
+With parents serving as missionaries, this school is a safe place for the students to live and learn.
+It also creates a vital sense of belonging and community.
+Schools like this benefit the parents too, giving them the freedom and peace of mind they need to dedicate themselves fully to their ministry.

-WEC International understands the importance of proper training and preparation for cross-cultural mission.
-Hence, we have several colleges around the world, which specialise in training Christians for mission.
+WEC International understands the importance of proper training and preparation for cross-cultural ministry.
+Hence, we have several colleges around the world, which specialise in training Christians to be ambassadors of hope.
 Teaching includes input on theology and biblical interpretation, along with mentoring, and practical guidance on evangelism, outreach and ministry skills.
 Hands-on experience of outreach is also a core component of this training, enabling students to put the theory into practice.

 With colleges in locations as diverse as the Netherlands, New Zealand and Mexico, essential training is within reach for any aspiring missionary.

 Youth & Children